Natural Health & Wellness

 Similar to soy, flaxseed also contains phytoestrogens that can disrupt hormone levels and suppress progesterone production.

 It is important to remember that while some of these foods and supplements may have progesterone-blocking effects, they can be safe and healthy in moderation.
-If you’re concerned about your progesterone levels or experiencing symptoms of hormonal imbalances, it’s always best to talk to your healthcare provider about testing and treatment options.
+If you are concerned about your progesterone levels, talk to your healthcare provider.
+The same goes for any symptoms of hormonal imbalance.
+They can help with testing and treatment options.

 10 unnaturally sourced progesterone hormone blocker foods and substances that many are exposed to on a daily basis